p.post-meta { display:none; }

 Joseph Eastburn Mitchell – also once the owner of Chestnut Hill Conservancy’s building – built his Gothic residential villa on a knoll overlooking Whitemarsh Valley.
 In 1884, George Simpson converted the property into his Eldon Hotel and boarding house, one of three resort hotels catering to summer vacationers.
 Simpson added a new wing, which which is the middle part of the present complex.
 The Eldon operated as a hotel until 1910, when it was converted into the Kenwood mental sanitorium.
 In 1945, the property became the Fairview Nursing Home.

-John Story Jenks School, 8301 Germantown Ave
+John Story Jenks School, 8301 Germantown Avenue

 (1922-3, 1968; Irwin Catherine)